How to Maximize Real Estate Listing Syndication

 They Can't Find You if You're Not There

-Real estate listing syndication is where your property ad, or listing, appears in many places at the same time, primarily all websites that are dedicated to the real estate, home buying market.
-The concept is that no matter where these prospective buyers are looking, no matter which site they prefer, your listing is there.
-The idea is to increase exposure and compress or shorten the time to a sale.
+A real estate listing syndication is where your property ad, or listing, appears in many places at the same time, primarily all websites that are dedicated to the real estate home buying market.
+The concept is that no matter where the prospective buyers are looking—or which site they prefer—your listing is there.
+The idea is to increase exposure and shorten the time to a sale.

-Real estate listing syndication is quite important to your Internet marketing strategy.
-Your listing clients and, even more important, your listing prospects, will want to see just how much Internet exposure their homes will be getting.
-You may want to accent your efforts with an occasional local newspaper, but all the eyes are on the web.
+The real estate listing syndication is quite important to your Internet marketing strategy.
+For property managers, it will also impact your listing clients and your listing prospects.
+These clients will want to see just how much Internet exposure their homes will be getting.
+You may want to accent your efforts with an occasional local newspaper, but many of the eyes of buyers are on the web.

 Finding the Best Sites for Real Estate Listing Syndication

 As a property manager, you need to decide which sites are best for you and your clients.
 The generally accepted answer is "the more, the better."
 There are national multiple listing sites such as Zillow, Trulia, and Realtor.com.

 Zillow wants to be the one-stop-shop for all real estate—rental, buying, selling, financing, and remodeling.
 Trulia assists with the home search and research process.
 They were acquired by Trulia in early 2015.
 Realtor.com displays listings from about 900 multiple listing services (MLS) across the United States.
 It is the most traditional of the sites, focusing on the listings.

 There are also sites that are specific to a real estate agency, and to a geographic area.
 There may also be more specialized sites that you want to consider, such as local association MLS and local news outlets.
 However, there may be a few that you want to slight just because of their philosophy and marketing goals.